aerogear/aerogear-digger-installer/provision-osx/README.md

 ## Install NVM and Node
 Installs NVM along with any versions of Node specified through variables.
 Packages from NPM can be defined also, however they will be installed globally.

+To run this section as a standalone step you must specify the `osx_install_nodejs` tag.

 ### Options
 * `nvm_install_url` - The URL of NVM installation script (defaults to GitHub release).